 Because we are all conditioned to be “doing something” at all times, deschooling may make you feel uncomfortable.

 Like, shouldn’t my kids be doing . . . something that I planned?

-You don’t have to put any rules or goals in place, but if you’re someone who feels uncomfortable with an unscheduled life, then these kind of goals or rules may be helpful during this transition.
+You don’t have to put any learning rules or goals in place during deschooling, but if you’re someone who feels uncomfortable with an unscheduled life, then this kind of structure in the examples may be helpful during this transition.

-However, after a couple of weeks, that feeling that you are doing “something wrong” or “wasting time” or “doing nothing” will pass and you will settle nicely into deschooling.
+There is good news though: after a couple of weeks, that feeling that you are doing something “wrong” or “wasting time” or “doing nothing” will pass and you will settle nicely into deschooling.

 Just like your child needs time to “unlearn” traditional schooling methods, you need this time, too — especially if you grew up in a traditional school setting (like public or private school) and have never homeschooled before.

 I have to be honest, when I first started homeschooling I had no idea about deschooling.

 However, I wish I had known about deschooling because I planned our homeschooling based on what I knew from traditional school…